Invariant Theory, Magic State Distillation, and Bounds on Classical Codes: Integer programming

-We found an effective strategy to find these solutions was to treat the $B_i$ as independent variables rather than $c_j$ and $d_j$.
-After demanding some cancellations to obtain a distillation exponent $\nu=2m+1-L$, we are left with $L$ undetermined variables, $B_1, \ldots, B_L$.
-We demand that these are integers divisible by three, and try to find a solution to all the constraints mentioned above.
-Usually, when we find a solution, all the other $B_i$ for $i>L$ also turn out to be integers divisible by three.
+Solving for integral weight enumerators is essentially an intractable problem.
+However, we found an effective strategy that works in practice.
+We first choose to treat the $B_w$ as independent variables rather than $c_j$ and $d_j$.
+We choose to demand a noise suppression exponent $\nu=2m+1-L$.
+This leaves us with $L$ undetermined variables: $\{B_1, \ldots, B_L\}$.
+We demand that these are integers divisible by three, and try to find a solution to quantum and classical constraints by brute force.
+The other $B_w$ for $w>L$ are determined in terms of $\{B_1, \ldots, B_L\}$.
+Usually, when we find a solution, all the other $B_w$ for $w>L$ also turn out to be integers divisible by three.

 We list some putative weight enumerators for $n \leq 35$, that pass all our consistency constraints, as well as the non-triviality constraint $B_1=0$ and $B_2=0$, with large noise suppression exponent.
 Of course, most solutions to integer linear programming constraints, including our new quantum constraints, do not correspond to codes.
 However, we tried to construct examples with large distance and low degeneracy, that may be somewhat more likely to exist than generic weight enumerators.